-July 1, 2021 Administrative Guidelines distributed.
-August 9, 2021 Office of Human Resources provides reports to deans indicating number of years of credit toward tenure earned by faculty in their respective academic units and listing all faculty in their respective units who will have second-, fourth- and sixth-year, and at the College of Medicine the third-, sixth-, and ninth-year tenure reviews in 2021-22 .
-October 1, 2021 All promotion and tenure review committees and procedures established.
+July 1, 2023

+Administrative Guidelines distributed.
+Unit guidelines sent to the Office of the Vice Provost for Faculty Affairs.

+All promotion and tenure procedures are established.
 In most cases, units will have established procedures previously and will continue to use them.
+If, however, changes are recommended, the changes must be adopted formally by the faculty, approved by the dean, and approved by the Executive Vice President and Provost by this date.

+August 8, 2023

+These unit reports are now provided in Workday and this will be removed next year, when the 2024-2025 Administrative Guidelines are updated.

+Office of Human Resources used to provide reports to deans indicating number of years of credit toward tenure earned by faculty in their respective academic units and listing all faculty in their respective units who will have second-, fourth- and sixth-year, and at the College of Medicine the third-, sixth-, and ninth-year tenure reviews in 2023-24.

+October 3, 2023

+All promotion and tenure review committees membership lists, including rank and title, for all promotion and tenure review committees are forwarded to the Executive Vice President and Provost, together with a statement of procedures for forming review committees or a statement that such procedures have not changed.

+Deadline established by Units

+All reviews for faculty at non-University Park locations who have retained their tenure status in a college at University Park completed and forwarded to college deans.

+Deadline established by Units

-If, however, changes are recommended, the changes must be adopted formally by the faculty, approved by the dean, and approved by the Executive Vice President and Provost prior to this date.
-Membership lists, including rank and title, for all promotion and tenure review committees forwarded to the Executive Vice President and Provost, together with a statement of procedures for forming review committees or a statement that such procedures have not changed.
-November 1, 2021 All reviews for faculty at non-University Park locations who have retained their tenure status in a college at University Park completed and forwarded to college deans.
-January 3, 2022 All department and division level reviews, except for second-year, completed and forwarded to the college dean.
-February 1, 2022 All factual changes or new information must be submitted by this date.
-February 28, 2022 All college level reviews completed; positive recommendations by the dean (and all positive reviews prior to the dean's review for final tenure regardless of the dean's recommendation) forwarded to the University Promotion and Tenure Review Committee via the Office of Human Resources.
+All department, school, and division level reviews, except for second-year, completed and forwarded to the college dean.

+February 1, 2024 All factual changes or new information must be submitted by this date.

+March 1, 2024 All college-level reviews completed; positive recommendations by the dean (and all positive reviews prior to the dean's review for final tenure regardless of the dean's recommendation) forwarded to the University Promotion and Tenure Review Committee via the Office of Human Resources.
-On or Before

-March 1, 2022 Candidates in their first year of the probationary period who are to be terminated by June 30 of the same academic year must be notified.
+On or Before March 1, 2024 Candidates in their first year of the probationary period who are to be terminated by June 30 of the same academic year must be notified.
 (V.I.3.)
-March 31, 2022 All department and division level second-year reviews (and second-year reviews at campuses in the University College or Great Valley School of Graduate Professional Studies) completed and forwarded to the college dean.
-April 18.
-2022 All reviews completed by the University Promotion and Tenure Review Committee; all recommendations forwarded to the Executive Vice President and Provost.
-May 6, 2022 All final decisions on promotion and tenure completed by the President of the University based on recommendations of the Executive Vice President and Provost; all candidates notified of the results of the reviews.
-June 15, 2022 For all faculty not having a promotion or tenure review in 2021-22, annual personnel evaluations completed and faculty informed of results of these evaluations, in writing.
-June 15, 2022 All reports required in AC23 and the Administrative Guidelines submitted.
-June 30, 2022 All final decisions must be entered into WorkLion by the Human Resources Strategic Partner in the academic unit.
+April 1, 2024 All department and division level second-year reviews (and second-year reviews at campuses in the University College or Great Valley School of Graduate Professional Studies) completed and forwarded to the college dean.
+April 15, 2024 All reviews completed by the University Promotion and Tenure Review Committee; all recommendations forwarded to the Executive Vice President and Provost.
+May 3, 2024 All final decisions on promotion and tenure completed by the President of the University based on recommendations of the Executive Vice President and Provost; all candidates notified of the results of the reviews.
+June 14, 2024 For all faculty not having a promotion or tenure review in 2023-24, annual personnel evaluations completed and faculty informed of results of these evaluations, in writing.
+June 14, 2024 All reports required in AC23 and the Administrative Guidelines submitted.
+June 28, 2024 All final decisions must be entered into WorkLion by the Human Resources Strategic Partner in the academic unit.
 Candidates who will not be continued in tenure-eligible positions must be notified in writing (V.I.3.).